A colorful vision is brought to life at the Top Ryde Shopping Centre with Ronstan Tensile Architecture.

-When the Ryde Shopping Centre was upgraded with a new major supermarket on the first floor, it was necessary for the main shopping centre to be linked with the car park, in order to shelter pedestrians from weather, and create a bold sense of entry into the shopping centre.
+When the Top Ryde Shopping Centre was upgraded with a new major supermarket on the first floor, it was necessary for the main shopping centre to be linked with the car park, in order to shelter pedestrians from weather, and create a bold sense of entry into the shopping centre.

-To create the connection an outdoor travellator was installed between the two structures, above an open-air concourse.
+To create the connection an outdoor travelator was installed between the two structures, above an open-air concourse.
 A canopy has been installed over it, which creates its own unique environment and a colorful experience within the shopping centre.

-This canopy envelopes the travellator completely, and stretches between two large steel rings, which are attached to the building facades.
+This canopy envelopes the travelator completely, and stretches between two large steel rings, which are attached to the building facades.
 Colored LED lights are projected onto the screen, creating a striking visual purposefully designed by the architect.

 Ronstan Tensile Architecture contributed as a tensile solution specialist to assist the architect (I2C) with concept design and to suggest suitable support structures with the assistance of our engineers who liaised with the building engineers.